Henngz/Inventory_Management_Web_App_ASP.NETCore/README.md

-It's an Inventory Management web app built in ASP.NET Core f based on MVC architecture.
+It's an Inventory Management web app built in ASP.NET Core based on MVC architecture.
+This application allows users to manage the store inventory with CRUD operations.
+The layout was built by Bootstrap framework.